ChanglongZheng/SGCL/README.md

-Here is the first version; an enhanced version will follow shortly.
+Here's the first version.
+An updated one will follow shortly.